DeathAngelDaemon/display-lotro-server/README.md

 Wordpress-Plugin for showing the server status of LotRO servers (as widget or shortcode).

 Requires at least (wordpress version): 3.5
-Tested up to: 3.9 alpha
+Tested up to: 3.9 beta

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 ### Description

-(At the moment) This plugin uses the external status-script from http://status.warriorsofnargathrond.com

 With "Display Lotro Server" you can configure which servers should be displayed.
 After configuring you can use the included Widget or the Shortcode [lotroserver] to display your list of servers.
 The servers will be shown with their names and their localization (e.g. [DE] for German servers) and in brackets behind the name, a small arrow will be shown: